Cotton production in the United States

-Early cotton farming in the United States is associated with the history of slavery in the United States.
+Early cotton production in the United States is associated with slavery.
 By the late 1920s around two-thirds of all African-American tenants and almost three-fourths of the croppers worked on cotton farms, and two in three black women from black landowning families were involved in cotton farming.
 Cotton farming was one of the major areas of racial tension in its history, where many whites expressed concerns about the mass employment of blacks in the industry and the dramatic growth of black landowners.
 Southern black cotton farmers faced discrimination and strikes often broke out by black cotton farmers.
 Although the industry was badly affected by falling prices and pests in the early 1920s, the mechanization of agriculture created additional pressures on those working in the industry.
-Social pressures caused by returning African American WWI veterans demanding increased civil rights being met by a resurgence of the Ku Klux Klan and the violence the Klan inflicted on rural African Americans explains why many African Americans moved to northern American cities in the 1920s through the 1950s during the "Great Migration" as mechanization of agriculture was introduced, leaving many unemployed.
+Social pressures caused by returning African-American World War I veterans demanding increased civil rights being met by a resurgence of the Ku Klux Klan and the violence the Klan inflicted on rural African Americans explains why many African Americans moved to northern American cities in the 1920s through the 1950s during the "Great Migration" as mechanization of agriculture was introduced, leaving many unemployed.
 The Hopson Planting Company produced the first crop of cotton to be entirely planted, harvested, and baled by machinery in 1944.

 History

 Background

 Native Americans were observed growing cotton by the Coronado expedition in the early 1540s.
-This also ushered the slave trade to meet the growing need for labour to grow cotton, a labor-intensive crop and a cash crop of immense economic worth.
-As the chief crop, the southern part of United States prospered thanks to its slavery-dependent economy.
+This also ushered the slave trade to meet the growing need for labor to grow cotton, a labor-intensive crop and a cash crop of immense economic worth.
+As the chief crop, the southern part of the United States prospered thanks to its slavery-dependent economy.
 Over the centuries, cotton became a staple crop in American agriculture.
-The cotton farming also subsidized in the country by U.S. government, as a trade policy, specifically to the “corporate agribusiness” almost ruined the economy of people in many underdeveloped countries such as Mali and many other developing countries (in view of low profits in the light of stiff competition from the United States, the workers could hardly make both ends meet to survive with cotton sales).
+Cotton farming was also subsidized in the country by the U.S. government, as a trade policy, specifically to the "corporate agribusiness" almost ruined the economy of people in many underdeveloped countries such as Mali and many other developing countries (in view of low profits in the light of stiff competition from the United States, the workers could hardly make both ends meet to survive with cotton sales).